 BrainStem – Stem Cell Center of Excellence in Neurology

 BrainStem – Stem Cell Center of Excellence in Neurology is supported by Innovation Fund Denmark.
-The project coordinator is Professor Poul Hyttel, University of Copenhagen and its primary partners are the University of Copenhagen, Lund University (Sweden), DDRC at Rigshospitalet, University of Southern Denmark, Aarhus University (Denmark), Bioneer (Denmark), Lundbeck A/S (Denmark) and Innovative Concepts in Drug Development (France).
-Advanced stem cell technologies are used to re-programme skin cells from patients with AD and Parkinson’s disease to diseased neurons to investigate the molecular mechanisms, to develop better diagnostics and to test new drugs.
+The project coordinator is Professor Poul Hyttel, University of Copenhagen and its primary partners are the University of Copenhagen, DDRC at Rigshospitalet, University of Southern Denmark, Aarhus University, Bioneer, Lundbeck A/S (Denmark), Lund University (Sweden) and Innovative Concepts in Drug Development (France).
+Advanced stem cell technologies are used to re-programme skin cells from patients with AD and Parkinson’s disease to diseased neurons to study the underlying molecular mechanisms with the perspective to develop better diagnostics and to test new drugs.

 Frontotemporal Dementia Research in Jutland Association (FReJA)

-FReJA is an international multidisciplinary consortium established more than a decade ago to investigate a unique, large FTD-3 family in western Jutland.
+FReJA is an international multidisciplinary consortium established more than two decades ago to investigate a unique, large FTD-3 family in western Jutland.
 Basic and clinical scientists in Denmark, Sweden and the UK have made major progress over the years in identifying the disease gene and in understanding the disease mechanisms and their wider relevance for neurodegeneration in general.

 European Alzheimer’s Disease Consortium (EADC)

 EADC is a network of more than 50 European academic centres of excellence working in the field of AD and other dementias.
 It provides a forum for expanding scientific understanding and development of ways to prevent, delay, slow or ameliorate the primary and secondary symptoms of AD.
-The European Commission provided initial funding for EADC and supports working towards standardisation of diagnostic criteria, assessment tools and data collection methods, with a view to this being followed by a trial period involving the testing and practical application of the tools agreed upon (see eadc.info/sito/pagine/ home.php).
+The European Commission provided initial funding for EADC and supports working towards standardisation of diagnostic criteria, assessment tools and data collection methods, with a view to a subsequent trial period involving the testing and practical application of the tools agreed upon.
 The only Danish EADC member, DDRC has contributed to or directed studies on assessment tools, health economics, biomarkers and cross-cultural aspects of dementia care.
-DDRC hosted the biannual EADC meating in Copenhagen in November 2016.
+In 2018 DDRC proposed an initiative focusing on the challenges of early diagnosis in neurodegenerative diseases.
+This includes a survey of EADC centres on the practice of diagnostic disclosure, biomarker counselling, treatment and follow-up of MCI patients as well as a position paper on the topic.

-DDRC takes part in Interdem, a pan-European network of researchers collaborating in research on and dissemination of early, timely and quality psychosocial interventions aimed at improving the quality of life across Europe for people with dementia and their supporters.
+DDRC takes part in Interdem, a pan-European network of researchers collaborating on research and dissemination of early, timely and quality psychosocial interventions aimed at improving the quality of life across Europe for people with dementia and their caregivers.
 Members of the network include academic and clinical researchers from 23 nations.
-DDRC hosted the annual Interdem meeting in Copenhagen in November 2016.

 Nordic Network in Dementia Diagnostics (NIDD)

 NIDD is funded by the Nordic Council and comprises eight academic memory clinics in the Nordic countries and Lithuania.
 As the name indicates, the main objective of the network is to examine various aspects of diagnostic procedures in dementia.
+One ongoing project involves evaluating quantitative EEG in Dementia diagnostics.
 DDRC and the memory clinic at Roskilde Hospital are the network’s Danish partners.

 European Huntington’s Disease Network (EHDN) and Enroll HD

-DDRC is part of EHDN, which provides a platform for professionals and people affected by HD and their relatives to facilitate collaboration throughout Europe.
-DDRC’s staff and patients with HD have contributed significantly to clinical cohort studies and intervention studies.
-Enroll-HD, initiated in 2012, is the world’s largest observational study for HD families.
-The study is designed as a clinical research platform that will enable healthcare professionals, scientists and families affected by HD to work together towards an improved understanding of HD and better care and treatments.
-At the close of 2016, DDRC’s Enroll-HD cohort comprised 206 participants.
+DDRC is part of EHDN, which provides a platform for professionals and people with HD and their relatives to facilitate collaboration throughout Europe.
+DDRC’s staff and families affected by HD have contributed significantly to clinical cohort studies and intervention studies.
+Enroll HD, initiated in 2012, is the world’s largest observational study for HD families.
+Designed as a clinical research platform, it will enable health care professionals, scientists and families affected by HD to work together towards an improved understanding of HD and better care and treatments.
+At the close of 2018, DDRC’s Enroll

 National dementia research and education centres in Scandinavia